uncloud-registry/StorageBeat/er-post.md

 ## Risk

 A risk framework gives us concrete risk categories and, where possible, metrics to give us an idea how likely it is that something impairs our use of the service in the future.
 Since risk analysis requires us to consider not only what service ought to be delivered, but also all the reasons that it might not, the risk framework actually comprises the bulk of the work of evaluating storage services.

-It is also the largest point of departure in the analysis of centralised versus decentalised services.
+It is also the largest point of departure in the analysis of centralised versus decentalised services: the core offering of the latter is a way to mitigate risks through **diversification**.

 In terms of the functioning of the storage service itself, we must consider the following questions:

 * Will I be able to use the service in the future?
 * Will the service function correctly in the future?

-If we aren't able to use the service, the service is *unavailable.*

 ### Availability

-Unavailability can be **local** to the data being requested, or **global** in that it affects the entire service.
-It can also be **temporary** or **permanent.** All four of the categories so defined can be mitigated by **service diversification**, a core feature of decentralised storage.
+If we aren't able to use the service, the service is *unavailable.* Unavailability can be local to the data being requested, or global in that it affects the entire service.
+It can also be temporary or permanent.

+The risk of global outages can be mitigated in the following ways:

+- **Survival.** Global, permanent outages arise when a service provider ceases operations.
+To mitigate this, estimate the survival probability of each service provider over the desired service period and allocate to providers with higher scores.
+- Diversification of service providers.
+  * *Backend diversity.* ==TODO==
-* **Global** outages are generally those that affect some service *gateway*.
-A single backend service can often be accessed through multiple gateways without the client needing to pay for capacity rental multiple times, offering a cost effective route to diversification.
-  A common example of this is a decentralised storage backend based on a p2p network: often, most accesses will be through a (centralised) web portal for convenience, but in case such is not available, the p2p network is always there as a fallback.
+  * *Gateway diversity.* A single backend service can often be accessed through multiple gateways without the client needing to pay for capacity rental multiple times; gateway diversification may therefore be a cost-effective route to risk reduction.
+For example, one can access many decentralised storage services through a third party web portal for convenience, but in case such is not available, a p2p network is available as a fallback.
 The p2p network may also itself be considered a diversified network of gateways.

-* **Local** outages are a consequence of data loss.
+**Local** outages are a consequence of data loss.
 A typical feature of web3 storage systems is that a system of *storage proofs* provides some assurance that data remains available to the service provider.
 A local outage that is thought to be unrecoverable is called a **durability failure**.

-TOC:

-1. Putting a number to durability
-2. Storage proofs and economic incentives to provide future proofs (lost revenue, slashing, insurance)
-3. Service survival rate
+1. Since a viable storage service should essentially never lose data, putting a credible number to object loss rates is challenging.
+   Tradcloud services report durability on the "nines" basis, where object loss rate per year is bounded by a power of ten.
+Though the basic methodology to achieve these numbers is documented,[^backblaze] such reports are not usually backed up by evidence or legal guarantees.[^hetzner-durability]
+   In decentralised cloud, the global rate of node failure or data loss can be observed by tracking missed storage proofs.
+The tradcloud methodology could then be applied to extrapolate the observed rate to a formal probability of losing a replicated or otherwise expanded object distributed over the node population.[^codex]
+2. A service provider may publish storage proofs as evidence that they retain access to the data at that point.
+Attaching explicit incentives to storage proof publication is supposed to foster a population of providers who strive to retain access to client data in the future so that they may claim these incentives.
+Incentives may be in the form of revenue or the threat of collateral seizure ("slashing").

 ### Correctness